Stepping Up to Sustainability

 - Plants around the zoo are used for animal browse (young twigs, leaves, and shoots that are fit for animals to eat).
-For example, bamboo is given to the elephants, and willow to the beaver.
+For example, bamboo is given to the elephants.
 Animals also enjoy banana and kiwi leaves.
 Growing our own browse means that we don't need to bring it in from somewhere else.
 That helps reduce our carbon footprint.

 - We use bamboo stems for staking small plants for support.
 Larger stems are used to build fences and gates around the Zoo.

 - Instead of buying “beauty bark,” we collect wood chips from local tree companies to use in our landscapes.
 These chips also help keep the weeds down, maintain the right soil temperature for plant roots, and hold water in the soil longer so less watering is needed.
 When the chips break down, they provide nutrients to the plants.

 - Recycling bins are available throughout the Zoo and in all staff areas.

 - Plastic wood shavings (animal bedding) bags are delivered monthly to the city recycling center.

 - Straw and hay bale twine is recycled.

 - Cell phones and other electronic devices are recycled.